Fire Season is here again.

 For ways to make your home more fire safe inside and out, see the Homeowner’s Checklist from the SLO County Fire Safe Council.

 What you plant in your yard, and where you plant it, can be just as important as how your home is built.
 When in the path of a wildfire, your garden and lawn can become fuel for the flames.
 But, by learning the different zones around your property, you can create a more fire-safe home.

-ZONE 1 Garden Zone: 0-30 feet from the outside walls of the building – This is the most important zone, as fire in this area will present the greatest danger to your house.
+Immediate Zone: 0–5 feet from the furthest attached exterior point of the structure.
+This is the most important zone, as fire in this area will present the greatest danger to your house.
 This area should be kept irrigated and clear of debris at all times.

 - Plants up to 18 inches tall that are low-volume (not thick and bushy)

 - Plants with a high moisture content, such as succulents

 - Grasses a maximum of 3 inches tall